Wigan Ukulele Club

 We run a series of six week beginner’s classes each year.
 These are free but attendance is limited.
 The classes last an hour each week, after the class, attendees are welcome to join in with the rest of that evening’s club night.

-Summer Holiday:
+Summer Events:

 Paul Swift Club Chairman